cobbler/cobbler/docs/user-guide/configuration-management-integrations.rst

 may wish to manage this through [Kickstart snippets](Kickstart Snippets).

 David Lutterkort has a `walkthrough for kickstart <http://watzmann.net/blog/2006/12/kickstarting-into-puppet.html>`_.
-While his example is written for Redhat (Fedora) and Puppet, the principles are useful for other OS/CMS combinations.
+While his example is written for Red Hat (Fedora) and Puppet, the principles are useful for other OS/CMS combinations.

 Built-In Configuration Management
 #################################